Samsung/tizen-docs/docs/application/native/guides/ui/efl/wearable/component-gengrid.md

    4. Define the `del` function.

       This function is called when the gengrid item is deleted.
-It deletes any data that has been allocated at the item's creation.
+It deletes any data that has been allocated at the item's creation:

       ```
       static void